koukou88/UrgencyModelService/README.md

 This is a web service created with django Framework to consume an emergency context model classification and a rasa nlu model

-  * The sentiment model classification classify short texts into positive, negative and neutral sentiment
+  * The sentiment model classification classify short texts into urgent and noturgent
   * The rasa nlu model classify short texts into many intents

   ## Install dependencies